 Step 5: File a Writ of Restitution

 If the tenant doesn’t move out of the property within 7 days, the landlord can file a Writ of Restitution.
 If the court grants the Writ of Restitution, the sheriff will remove the tenant from the property.

 Related Kentucky Court Forms

-Notice of Eviction Hearing Trial by the Court: This document begins the eviction process in Kentucky, and must be delivered by the landlord to the correct court (which depends on the location of the property).
+Notice of Eviction Hearing Trial by the Court: This document begins the eviction process in Kentucky and must be delivered by the landlord to the correct court (which depends on the property’s location).

-Warrant for Possession: If the tenant doesn’t move out within 7 days after the eviction has been approved by the court, the landlord must file this form with the District Court to ask the sheriff’s department to evict the tenant from the property.
+Warrant for Possession: If the tenant doesn’t move out within 7 days after the court has approved the eviction, the landlord must file this form with the District Court to ask the sheriff’s department to evict the tenant from the property.